 The phrase "children are resilient" is a comfort we offer ourselves — not the child.

 Most people say “children are resilient” with good intentions.
 They want to believe the pain won’t last.
 They want to offer hope.
-The problem isn’t the kindness behind the words — it’s that the words hide what is actually happening inside the child.
+The problem isn’t the kindness behind the words — it’s what the words quietly permit: the conversion of an uncomfortable truth (a child is suffering) into the more manageable belief that they will simply process it and move on.

 We watch a child laugh on the playground, perform well at school, or continue behaving as though nothing happened — and we accept that surface as proof.
 The smile becomes evidence.
 The silence becomes reassurance.
 The absence of visible distress gets interpreted as the absence of distress entirely.
 We mistake coping for healing because coping looks the same from the outside.